MicrosoftDocs/machine-learning-server-docs/microsoft-r/what-is-operationalization.md

 ![Operationalization Engine](media/what-is-operationalization/data-scientist-easy-deploy.png)

-Support for Python was added in Microsoft Machine Learning Server 9.2.1.
 Learn more about the new additions in the ["What's New in Machine Learning Server"](whats-new-in-machine-learning-server.md) article.

 ## Video introduction